uvezio/pf_project/README.md

 ### Error Handling

-The project adopts a consistent error-handling strategy throughout the codebase, following these guidelines.
+The project adopts a consistent error-handling strategy throughout the codebase, based on the following principles.

 - Errors caused by external inputs (such as image or pattern loading failures) are handled by **throwing exceptions** accompanied by **detailed error messages**.

-- For all other cases, internal logic errors are detected using extensive `assert` statements to verify preconditions, intermediate conditions, and postconditions.
+- For all other cases, internal logic errors are detected by an extensive use of `assert` statements to verify preconditions, intermediate conditions, and postconditions.
 This allows the program to **terminate immediately** in case of an invalid state, preventing errors from propagating.

 Although this approach may affect performance in Debug builds, the impact is negligible in Release builds (see [Building and Running](#building-and-running)).

 ## Repository Structure

-The project root is `pf_project/`, which includes the `CMakeLists.txt` and `.clang-format` configuration files.
+The project root directory is `pf_project/`, which includes the `CMakeLists.txt` and `.clang-format` configuration files.
 In addition:
 - the header files are stored in the `include/` directory;
 - the source files are located in `src/`;
 - the three entry-point files are placed in `main/`.

-A simplified overview of the starting project root is:
+A simplified overview of the initial project structure is:

 ```text
 pf_project/